diogotcorreia/master-thesis/docs/content/ch05-results.typ

 list or tuple.
 Notably, #filter_list(vulnerable_issues, by_has_features(("DictAccess", "SupportsSetItem"))).len()
-of these issues also have the _Dict Access_ feature, which is one of the best combinations when it comes to exploitability.
+of these issues also have the _Dict Access_ feature, which is one of the most powerful combinations when it comes to exploitability.
 #assert.eq(
   vulnerable_issues_features.at("AdditionalBenefits"),
   1,